A peak behind the curtain... what happened in The Helpful Academy's first 5 years:

 I’m a much better and more knowledgeable coach as a result.

-Here are the 5 most valuable lessons I’ve learned over the last 5 years.
+Here are the 5 most valuable lessons I learnt in the first 5 years.

 - It’s impossible to grow two businesses at the same time.
 I resisted this lesson for a long long time, and it hurt my business growth badly.